 • Bonds and insurance analysis

 • Quality assurance and quality control

 Let’s take a look at each of the above steps for the Internal Audit Process of an Ongoing Construction Project.

 1. Preparation of control schedules.

-Under this, investigation of following documents should be done.
+Under this, an investigation of the following documents should be done.

 > Contractor’s applications for payment